AlessandroMascherpa/events-collector/README.md

 ## Build

-To build both the service and client library, simply compile it from the root directory:
+To build both the service and client libraries, simply compile they from the root directory:

    ```sh
    mvn  -Dmaven.test.skip=true  clean  package
    ```

-A maven weird behavior: the test phase on whole project works fine and all tests pass, but in the package phase the test of client sub module fails.
-That is, the command:
+You can test thw whole library as well with:

    ```sh
    mvn  clean  test
    ```

-completes correctly without errors, but the command
+At present, you cannot run the command:

    ```sh
    mvn  clean  package
    ```

-fails when testing the sub module: `events-collector-client`.
+because it fails when testing the sub module: `events-collector-client`.
-I do not yet now the reason.

 ## Installation